 Taylor’s “outrigger” eventually gave way to sturdier one-piece designs and ever since then riders have adjusted their handlebar reach by fitting stems of different lengths.
 Nowadays, there is a choice of stems as short as 50mm and as long 150mm with a variety of angles for fine-tuning the position of the handlebars.

-Such adjustability allows a rider to consider a variety of frame sizes and geometries.
+Such adjustability allows a rider to consider a variety of frame sizes and geometries, especially when selecting the parts for a custom road bike build.
 But the question arises: can a stem be too long or too short for a bike?
 And is there an ideal length?

 No simple formula